cesarBLG/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

 RELEASE NOTES
-This unofficial version has been derived from the latest official Testing release T1.4-55
+This unofficial version has been derived from the latest official Testing release T1.4-55, and from the latest master release (up to PR #536)

 This unofficial version includes the cruise control software written by Jindrich with final adaptations by myself.